darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/global-color-picker.md

 : Newly created live samples are not locked.
 If you change your image those changes will be reflected in your live samples.
 This can be used to show you how changing a parameter affects different parts of an image.
 Clicking on a live sample's color swatch locks it and a lock symbol is displayed.
 Further image changes will then no longer affect the sample.
 You can use this to compare two live samples by locking just one of them, providing a before and after comparison.

+: If you hover the mouse over the "delete" button of one of the live sample entries, the selected region for that sample will be highlighted in the image preview.

 display sample areas on image
 : When this checkbox is ticked, live sample locations are visually indicated on your image.